Convergence of uniform triangulations under the Cardy embedding: Introduction

 A fundamental belief in random planar geometry which has been guiding its development is the following.
-Given any $\gamma\in(0,2)$, there is a family of random planar maps whose scaling limit under discrete conformal embeddings converge to $\gamma$-LQG.
+Given any $\gamma\in(0,2)$, there is a family of random planar maps whose scaling limit under discrete conformal embeddings is $\gamma$-LQG.
 In particular, uniform random planar maps converge to $\sqrt{8/3}$-LQG in this sense.
 Here a discrete conformal embedding means a discrete approximation of the Riemann mapping.
 Notable examples include the circle packing and the Tutte embedding.
 See e.g.\ \cite{shef-kpz,legall-icm,dkrv-lqg-sphere} for precise conjectures.
 Before the current paper, this convergence had not been verified for any natural combinatorial random planar maps under any discrete conformal embedding.
 See Section~\ref{subsec:outlook} for results on planar maps obtained from coarse graining of a $\gamma$-LQG surface.

-Based on Aizenman's insight, it was conjectured \cite{lsp94} that the crossing probability for critical planar percolation is conformally invariant.
-Cardy \cite{cardy-formula} then predicted an explicit formula for the left/right crossing probability for rectangles of any aspect ratio.
+\xncomment{As pointed out in in~\cite{lsp94}, it was conjectured by Aizenman that critical planar percolation is conformally invariant.
+This conjecture was checked numerically for the crossing probability in~\cite{lsp94}.} Cardy \cite{cardy-formula} then predicted an explicit formula for the left/right crossing probability for rectangles of any aspect ratio.
 Cardy's formula was proved by Smirnov \cite{smirnov-cardy} in the case of site percolation on the triangular lattice.
 A by-product of Smirnov's proof is a discrete conformal embedding based on percolation observables, which we call the \notion{Cardy embedding} (see Definition~\ref{emb-def:cardy}).
 In this paper, we prove that large uniform triangulations converge to $\sqrt{8/3}$-LQG under the Cardy embedding (see Theorem~\ref{emb-thm:Cardy}).

 This paper is the culmination of a seven-paper research program which also includes \cite{hlls-cut,hlls-pivot,bhs-site-perc,aasw-type2, ghs-metric-peano,ghss18}.
 Other papers that are important to this program include \cite{gps-fourier,gps-pivotal,gps-dynamic,wedges,gwynne-miller-perc}.
 See Section~\ref{subsec:outline} for an overview of the program and an outline of this paper.